Soypete/learn-go-from-not-zero/module1-setupGo/README.md

 Pointers are byte addresses to where a value is stored.
 Pointers are the best way to update a value across functions. `*` is the pointer dereference.
 This let's us know that they type is defined as a pointer.
 The `&` is a reference.
 It allows you to pass a type as it's pointer.

+Pointers have a binary state but a variable value.
+Pointer are either allocated or nil.
+Anytime a pointer is called, but not allocated you will get a nil pointer dereference error.
+This is a runtime err

 ## Part 4: Functions in Go (10 minutes)

 ### Defining and calling functions